 Things to do in Colmar

-Colmar doesn’t have huge list of must-see museums or attractions – though there is the Unterlinden Museum, with its famous 16th-century Isenheim Alterpiece, the Bartholdi Museum and plenty of churches.
-But what it does have is scenic spots by the bucketload.
-You might need to pack an extra memory card or two – I can’t remember the last place where I took quite so many photos.
-Everywhere you look there are waterside houses painted in pastel colours, wooden shutters, twisting cobbled streets and window boxes draped with blooms.
+Colmar doesn’t have huge list of must-see attractions, but what it does have is scenic spots by the bucketload.
+Pack an extra memory card or two – I can’t remember the last place where I took so many photos.
+Everywhere you look are colourfully painted waterside houses, wooden shutters, twisting cobbled streets and window boxes draped with blooms.

 Colmar by night